oscci/new-theme/_team/laura-fortunato.md

 name: Laura Fortunato
 position: Professor in Evolutionary Anthropology

-type: team_members
-title: Dr. Laura Fortunato
-tagline: [this is a tagline]
-description: [this is a description]
-permalink: /team_members/laura_fortunato
-categories: [anthropology, team]

-author: Laura Fortunato

 ---

 Laura is an evolutionary anthropologist.
 Her research focuses on the evolution